 About

 Cornelia Street began life in 2018.
-We have offices in London and Dublin and produce content across a range of genres, mainly unscripted Our factual output covers subjects from epic history to food and travel to true crime and observational documentaries about pets!
-We love stories that have broad, international appeal in particular and have a long track record and expertise in international co-production, often working in partnership with overseas producers.
+We have offices in London and Dublin and produce content across a range of genres, mainly unscripted Our factual output covers subjects from history to travel to food to observational documentaries about cats!
+We love stories that appeal to both UK and International audiences and have produced shows for the BBC, Channel 4, Discovery, RTE, Epix and SBS.

 Sarah Sapper – MD

 Sarah founded Cornelia Street in 2018 to combine her creative energies with her long and extensive experience on the business side of TV production.
-Sarah recently won a Canadian Screen Award as a producer on Enslaved and she’s just finished producing John Torode’s Ireland, which she loved as it combined food and travel, two of her favourite things!
-As well as running Cornelia Street’s own series, Sarah also specialises in putting together international co-productions.
+Sarah won a Canadian Screen Award as a producer on Enslaved and ha prouced all of Cornelia’s series, most recently enjoying a shoot in the beautiful Cote D’Azur for Sandi Toksvig’s Great Riviera Rail Trip, which is being broadcast on Channel 4.
+As well as developing new projects and producing Cornelia Street’s own series, Sarah also specialises in putting together international co-productions.
 As Commercial Director of Blink Films for ten years, she spearheaded the factual company’s international co-productions.
 These included the BAFTA Award-Winning “Mummifying Alan” for Channel 4 and National Geographic, “We’ll Meet Again” for PBS and International distributors, “Noah’s Ark” for Channel 4, PBS, Nat Geo and France 5 and “Monty Don’s Paradise Gardens” for BBC and All3 Media.
 Before Blink, Sarah was Head of Production at Tiger Aspect, one of the UK’s largest production companies, and has extensive experience in managing large productions across a range of factual genre.

 David Kerr – Director